FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 ]
 ```

-The output shows that `sandals` is sorted before `slippers` even though they have equivalent `color` field value.
+The output shows that the document `sandals` is sorted before `slippers` even though they have equivalent `color` field value.
 It is because it uses the second sort field `_id` and `sandals` has a lower `_id`.
 Similarly, `flip flops` and `sneakers` have the same `color` field value.
 But `flip flops` is sorted before because it has a lower `_id`.